Back to articles list Articles Cookbook

 The SQL LIKE and NOT LIKE operators are used to find matches between a string and a given pattern.
 They are part of standard SQL and work across all database types, making it essential knowledge for all SQL users.
 Gaining an understanding of these operators will allow you to write better queries and demonstrate to potential employers that you have the skills required to filter through expansive data sets.

-The SQL LIKE is a logical operator that checks whether or not a string contains a specified pattern.
+The SQL LIKE is a SQL operator that checks whether or not a string contains a specified pattern.
 A simple example of this is when you try to find if a name column contains any four-letter name starting with J (such as “John”).
 The LIKE operator is often used in the WHERE clause of SELECT, DELETE, and UPDATE statements to filter data based on patterns.
 Becoming proficient in using the LIKE operator will allow you to parse through large databases with ease, and retrieve exactly the data you need.

 Let’s examine how we can use the LIKE operator to filter the data returned, thereby retrieving only the desired records.
 Here is the syntax of the LIKE operator: